mgifford/gifsack-or-wolford/_pages/faq.md

 ## What is a Quaker Wedding Certificate?

-At the end of each of our events we will be asking people to sign our Wedding Certificate.
-This is not a legal document, but one that will adorn our house as a memory of our committment to each other and the family & friends that support us.
+At the end of each of our events we will be asking you to sign our Wedding Certificate.
+This is not a legal document, but one that we will have on our wall as a memory of our committment to each other and the family and friends that support us.
 We will encourage everyone to sign the document once.
-This is also an indication that people witnessed our commitment and (for those who can) are committed to helping us maintain a lifetime bond.
+This is an indication that you witnessed our commitment and (for those who can) are committed to helping us maintain a lifetime bond.
+Those who can not yet write are encourgaed to leave a thumb or paw print.

 ## What to wear?

-Clothes.
+We are going to get dressed up.
+We want you to be comfortable and to feel great.
+Now might be the perfect time to pull out those sequins, or not, depending on you.
+We have often joked about fusing our names (well, this was only partly a joke for one of us - it seme slike a cool idea! to one of us.)
+In our case this leaves us with the unfortunate choice of the rather posh Wolford or the somewhat less lovely Giffsack.
+We think you can use thse two names for outfit inspiration.
+Maybe you are more of a Giffsack and you wnat to wear those yellow shorst and the hawaiian shirt.
+Yay, we are excited to see it.
+Or maybe you wnat to wear your Wolfrod gown.
+Go for it.

+As we said, we will be a bit dressy.
+But the most important thing to us is that you are comfy.
+And ready to dance, if the inspiration hits you.

 ## Can I bring my kids or pets?

-Kids yes, pets no. We love pets, but Wabino doesn't.
+Kids yes, pets no. We love pets, but Wabano doesn't.

-With kids, please let us know if they will need child care.
-We are going to hire someone and already have a number of volunteers that can help.
+If your kids know us and they want to celebrate with us, then we want to celebrate with them!
+Also of course if you are traveling from out of town and have your kids with you, feel free to bring them too.
+Keep in mind this is an after-dinner evening affair...
+Please get i n touch with us about child care.
+We will have a kid-friendly space, some child care volunteers and some fun activities.
 We just need to be more sure of the numbers.

 ## Do we bring gifts?